 Simple treatment

-Nonetheless, cases that prove stubborn need an ultrasound-guided injection.
+Nonetheless, stubborn cases need an ultrasound-guided injection.
 We direct a needle under ultrasound to break up the calcification into smaller pieces to help the body resorb the calcium deposits.
-A cortisone injection around the calcification will also assist in recovery.
+We also call this procedure a calcium barbotage.
+A cortisone injection around the calcification will assist in recovery.
 Generally, you need to see a doctor experienced in ultrasound-guided interventions.

 Surgery for Pellegrini-Stieda lesion

 Ususally, we only reserve surgery in cases that fail conservative management.
-In complex issues, we excise the calcification, careful not to remove too much normal ligament.
+In complex issues, we excise the calcification, careful not to remove too much of the normal ligament.

-Overall, results from surgical excision are, at best, unpredictable.
+Overall, surgical excision results are, at best, unpredictable.
 Recent studies show a high recurrence rate or laxity from excessive removal of the medial ligament.

 Final word from Sportdoctorlondon regarding the Pellegrini stieda lesion

-Pellegrini stieda syndrome is due to calcification of the medial collateral ligament after trauma leading to pain and restriction in the movement of the knee.
+Pellegrini-Stieda syndrome is due to calcification of the MCL after trauma, leading to pain and restriction in the movement of the knee.
 Most cases settle with simple treatments such as ice and anti-inflammatory medication.